billvaglienti/ProtoGen/README.md

 Dependencies
 ------------

 ProtoGen contains the [Qt dependencies](http://qt-project.org/) in its distribution, so Qt does not need to be installed on the host system.
 ProtoGen outputs documentation for protocol users in [MultiMarkdown](http://fletcherpenney.net/multimarkdown/) format.
 The host system must have MultiMarkdown installed for ProtoGen to create the html output.
-On windows MultiMarkdown is invoked simply as "MultiMarkdown".
+On windows and linux MultiMarkdown is invoked simply as "multimarkdown".
 On mac it is invoked as "/usr/local/bin/MultiMarkdown".

-The code generated by ProtoGen also contains doxygen markup comments.
+The source code generated by ProtoGen also contains doxygen markup comments.
 If the host system has [doxygen](http://www.stack.nl/~dimitri/doxygen/index.html) installed ProtoGen can output html documentation for protocol developers.
-On windows doxygen is invoked by ProtoGen as simply "doxygen".
+On windows and linux doxygen is invoked by ProtoGen as simply "doxygen".
 On mac doxygen is invoked by ProtoGen as "/Applications/Doxygen.app/Contents/Resources/doxygen"; this is because doxygen for the mac is provided as a .app bundle containing both the GUI and the binary.

 Protocol ICD
 ================